 19. University of Colorado – Homeland Security & Cybersecurity Connection – It’s Not About the Terrorists

-20. University of Colorado – Homeland Security and Cybersecurity Future
+20. the University of Colorado – Homeland Security and Cybersecurity Future

 21. University of Georgia – Cybersecurity and the Internet of Things

 University of Georgia’s free online security courses are a great way for students interested in technology to learn more about how to stay safe online.
 Cybersecurity and the Internet of Things is a class designed to delve into how the Internet of Things – which involves smart devices such as Google Home and Amazon Alexa – can pose threats to security.
-If you’re interested in learning more about how the internet works to connect people to the items in their homes, this course may be perfect for you.
+Students interested in how the internet connects people to the items in their homes will enjoy this course.

 Useful Fact: One of the oldest schools in the United States, The University of Georgia was founded in 1785.